 Data Processing

-Since TRMM provides cumulative daily precipitation and GPM provides rate of precipitation per hour in 30 minutes, their data needs to be processed into cumulative monthly precipitation.
+Since TRMM provides cumulative daily precipitation and GPM provides rate of precipitation per hour in 30 minute increments, their data needs to be processed into cumulative monthly precipitation.
 The processing of the TRMM data is the summation of daily precipitation within a month while the processing of the GPM data is to first convert the precipitation rate into cumulative 30 minute precipitation and then sum them into a full month.
 TRMM and GPM provide the precipitation data from 01/1998 to 02/2015 and 03/2015 to present, respectively.
 However, their spatial resolutions are different than the TRMM’s is 0.25° and the GPM’s is 0.1°.
-The spatial resolution of 0.1° is chosen because GPM would be the main source of precipitation data from now on (TRMM is no longer operational).
+The spatial resolution of 0.1° is chosen because GPM would be the main source of precipitation data from now on since TRMM is no longer operational.
 Therefore, TRMM data needs to be resampled from 0.25° to 0.1°.
 The resampling methodology is based on area interpolation.

 SDI is the index based on stream flow data which is point locations of each basin or sub-basin.
 Therefore, this study for hydrological drought index for Thailand disasters will select mostly based on the completeness of readily available data and will consider primarily in the main streams.